rachelcarrington/rachelcarrington.github.io/_pages/about.md

   - /about.html
 ---

 I am a Senior Research Associate in Statistics at Lancaster University.
-My current research is about post-selection inference for changepoint models.
+My current research is on post-selection inference for changepoint models.

-Previously I have been a Research Fellow at the University of Nottingham, which is also where I did my PhD.
+Previously I have worked as a Research Fellow at the University of Nottingham.
+My research focused on combining high-dimensional data from different sourcces to map urban deprivation in Tanzania.

+During my PhD, which was also at the University of Nottingham, I worked on language models and word embeddings.

 Contact: r.j.carrington (at) lancaster.ac.uk